Kvenland: Possible other sources

-In the Old Norse language the word "Finn" (finnr) referred to the Finnish people, though, and maybe the Sami people as well, and the word has that same meaning in Bokmål (one of the two official standards of the Norwegian language).
-Skridfinne ("skiing Finn or moving Finns") and finne might also refer to the Sami people, in both the other Scandinavian languages, Latin (scricfinni/finni) and Greek (/) during mediaeval times.

-Germania
+The word Finn (Old Norse: finnr) in most contexts refers to the Sami people.
+However, older authors did not necessarily distinguish between the Sami and Finnic-speaking peoples, whose languages are related to each other, and the term can be ambiguous.

 According to Finnish historian Kyösti Julku the Germanic tribe Sitones mentioned in Tacitus' Germania in 98 CE lived in the area in northern Fennoscandia claimed to be Kvenland, saying "There can be no confusion about the geographical location of the Sitones."

 Different interpretations

 Kvenland and Kainuu

 Kvenland has generated many theories about its origin, the location of Kvenland east of the Bay of Bothnia has, however, been an unchanging feature of most interpretations since the 17th century, when the Swedish historians Johannes Messenius and Olaus Rudbeckius first noted the concept of Kvenland in Old Norse sources.
 In 1650, Professor Michael Wexionius from Turku became the first to associate Kvenland with the Finnish Kainuu.
 In the 18th century the Finnish historian Henrik Gabriel Porthan, among others, focused attention on the Ohthere passage mentioning the Cwenas.
 Whereas Porthan suggested that the ancient Kvens may have been Swedish, many others came to view the Kvens as an ancient Finnish tribe.

 Nowadays Kainuu is a name of an inland province in northeastern Finland.
 In the past the name Kainuu was often used of the more western coastal area around the Bay of Bothnia, even up to the 19th century.
 In the early Umesaami dictionaries the terms Kainolads and Kainahalja described Norwegian and Swedish men and women respectively.